Luisagi/master_thesis/README.md

-# Reposity of supplementary data
+# Repository of supplementary data
 Master's thesis in Bioinformatic at University of Valencia